Frank B. Wilderson III: Early life

+Education

-Wilderson moved across the country to study European Philosophy and Comparative Government at Dartmouth College in September 1974 to begin his undergraduate education.
+Wilderson began his undergraduate education in philosophy and government at Dartmouth College in 1974.
 Wilderson's sister Fawn Wilderson-Legos also attended the school.
 He continued to organize protests and engage in civil disobedience while in university and was suspended for two years after being arrested in relation to a protest against the poor conditions of immigrant construction workers there.
-While suspended, Wilderson worked as a laborer, freelance writer, and garbage man, hitchhiking around the U.S.
+While suspended, Wilderson worked as a laborer, freelance writer, and waste collector, hitchhiking around the U.S.

-Back at Dartmouth, he participated in work at the Afro-American Society house, and was president of the Black Student Union.
+Back at Dartmouth, he participated in the Afro-American Society and was president of the Black Student Union.
 Wilderson also played football for the first two seasons he was there, in the position of outside linebacker.

-After graduating, he worked for several years as a stockbroker in Minneapolis until returning to school to get an MFA in creative writing at Columbia University.
+After graduating in 1978, he worked for several years as a stockbroker in Minneapolis until returning to school to get an MFA in creative writing at Columbia University.

-In the 1990s, he lived in Johannesburg, South Africa for five years, teaching at University of Witwatersrand, Vista University, and Khanya College.
-There, he was one of two Americans elected to the African National Congress in 1992 led by Nelson Mandela, and was a member of the paramilitary guerrilla group Umkhonto We Sizwe.
-During his time in South Africa he taught regularly at universities and helped the ANC to develop anti-apartheid propaganda.
+He moved to South Africa in 1989, where he lived for five years, teaching at University of the Witwatersrand, Vista University, and Khanya College.
+There, he was one of two Americans elected to the African National Congress in the early 1990s, and was a member of its armed wing UMkhonto weSizwe.

-Wilderson received an MA, and then Ph.D. in the Rhetoric Department, Film Studies Program at UC Berkeley.
-In Berkeley, he helped organized a protest against the arrest and trial members of the Third World Liberation Front.
-However, Wilderson was arrested and charged for felonies related to his actions in the protest.
+Wilderson received a Ph.D. in rhetoric and film studies at the University of California, Berkeley, in 2004.
+At Berkeley, he helped organized a protest against the trial of members of the Third World Liberation Front.
+Wilderson was arrested and charged for felonies related to his actions in the protest.